UTMediaCAT/mediacat-domain-crawler/README.md

 # monitoring the results
 Instructions to monitor the results of the crawl are in the readme in the directory [monitor](https://github.com/UTMediaCAT/mediacat-domain-crawler/blob/master/newCrawler/monitor/README.md)

+# Apify tips

+When using Apify, it is important to know that when the crawler needs to be rerun without the previous queue, the apify_storage needs to deleted before running.
+Otherwise, it will continue from where it left off in the queue.

 # testing
 this [script](https://github.com/UTMediaCAT/mediacat-domain-crawler/tree/master/newCrawler/test) has been written to time how long it takes for the crawlers to crawl through a certain number of links.
 The user will have to uncomment or comment in which tests to run on main().